 In the last few years, there has finally been increasing focus on the long-term effects of prolonged exposure to racism, including the way it affects one’s birth experience.

-Behind the disparity in care
+What is behind the disparity in care?

 In January, when Serena Williams made headlines discussing her post-birth encounter with pulmonary embolism, we were given a public face to Black women’s risk.
 She informed the staff of complications and she was assumed to be delusional — had she not persisted, she might be dead.